Florestine Perrault Collins: Life and career

+Collins retired in 1949 and moved to Los Angeles.
+She later moved back to New Orleans in 1975, where she died in on April 4, 1988.

 Legacy

 According to the Encyclopedia of Louisiana, Collins' career "mirrored a complicated interplay of gender, racial and class expectations".

 "The history of black liberation in the United States could be characterized as a struggle over images as much as it has also been a struggle over rights," according to bell hooks.
 Collins' photographs are representative of that.
 By taking pictures of black women and children in domestic settings, she challenged the pervasive stereotypes of the time about black women.

-Collins was featured in the 2014 documentary, Through A Lens Darkly: Black Photographers and the Emergence of a People.
+Collins was featured in the 2014 documentary Through A Lens Darkly: Black Photographers and the Emergence of a People.